pyomeca/bioptim/README.md

 - `configure_muscles(nlp, as_states: bool, as_controls: bool)`
 where `as_states` add the variable to the states vector and `as_controls` to the controls vector.
 Please note that this is not necessary mutually exclusive.
-Finally, the user is expected to configure the dynamic by calling `Problem.configure_dynamics_function(ocp, nlp, custom_dynamics)`
+Finally, the user is expected to configure the dynamic by calling `ConfigureProblem.configure_dynamics_function(ocp, nlp, custom_dynamics)`

 Defining the dynamic function must be done when one provides a custom configuration, but can also be defined by providing a function handler to the `dynamic_function` parameter for `Dynamics`.
 The signature of this custom dynamic function is as follows: `custom_dynamic(states: MX, controls: MX, parameters: MX, nlp: NonLinearProgram`.